tttmmmyyyy/fixlang/BuiltinLibraries.md

 ## `assert : Lazy String -> Bool -> ()`
 Asserts that a condition (boolean value) is true.
-If the assertion failed, prints a message to the stderr and aborts.
+If the assertion failed, prints a message to the stderr and aborts the program.

 ## `assert_eq : [a: Eq] Lazy String -> a -> a -> ()`
 Asserts that two values are equal.
-If the assertion failed, prints a message to the stderr and aborts.
+If the assertion failed, prints a message to the stderr and aborts the program.

 ## `assert_unique : Lazy String -> a -> a`
 Asserts that the given value is unique, and returns the given value.
-If the assertion failed, prints a message to the stderr and aborts.
+If the assertion failed, prints a message to the stderr and aborts the program.
 The main use of this function is to check whether a boxed value given as an argument is unique.

 ## `consumed_time_while : (a -> b) -> a -> (b, F64)`